 Grant for Someone Who Needs Full-time Care (Grant-in-Aid)

 If you are already receiving an old age, disability or war veteran's grant and you are unable to care for yourself, to the point where you need full-time care from someone else, then you may get an additional monthly payment from the government called a grant-in-aid.
-You cannot get the grant-in-aid on its own; it must be in addition to one of these main grants.
+You can't get the grant-in-aid on its own; it must be in addition to one of these main grants.

 The same requirements that apply to your main grant, apply to the grant-in-aid.
 You must also have a valid medical report or assessment report (less than three months old), which shows that you need full-time care.
-This can be from a private doctor and does not have to be from a state doctor.
+This can be from a private doctor and doesn't have to be from a state doctor.
 You can apply for the grant-in-aid at the same time as when you apply for the main grant.

 The grant is paid to you, the beneficiary, and not to any third party.
 For the current amount of the grant-in-aid, please have a look at the latest You and Your Grants booklet.